axelarnetwork/axelar-docs/pages/dev/gas-services/increase-gas.md

 ```

 * In JavaScript, the SDK abstracts a method that can be invoked directly in a web application.
-See SDK docs for [[Increase Native Gas Payment](../axelarjs-sdk/tx-status-query-recovery#2-wip-increase-native-gas-payment)
+See SDK docs for [[Increase Native Gas Payment](../axelarjs-sdk/tx-status-query-recovery#2-wip-increase-native-gas-payment).
+[//]: # (Is the link accurate?)

 ### `addGas`
-To pay additional gas to the transaction that needs it (referenced by its txHash) in any of Axelar's supported tokens on its EVM source chain
+Pay additional gas to a transaction that needs it (referenced by its txHash) in any of Axelar's supported tokens on its EVM source chain.

 * In Solidity: